ianpowell2017/wheel-of-fate/README.md

 | Thursday  | 7                   | 8                   |
 | Friday    | 9                   | 10                  |

-If you're in position 1 of the returned dataset then you get allocated to Monday AM slot
+If you're in position 1 of the returned dataset then you get allocated to Monday AM slot, position 2 and you're allocated to Monday PM etc.

 ## Trade offs